notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 4. Compute the MD5 hash of the encrypted file
 5. Output the bin file as the MD5 hash of the encrypted file, followed by the encrypted file itself

-Looking at the suboperations, it kindof doesn't make sense that the tools identified so far don't work after changing the hardcoded DES key to match that of the C3200.
+Looking at the suboperations, it kind of doesn't make sense that the tools identified so far don't work after changing the hardcoded DES key to match that of the C3200.
 In fact, out of the main significant suboperations, only the compression algorithm seems to be the likely candidate for change since everything else is supposedly standard.
 It's implemented in `libcutil.so` as `cen_compressBuff` and `cen_uncompressBuff`, so we'll go ahead and reverse engineer them.

 Or.. maybe not.
 I don't know about you, but I don't like doing more work than necessary when it isn't inherently interesting, so I took a break from trying to reverse engineer them and looked up the function names in hopes of finding some more information.